IAmJonoBo/Hotpass-Win64/docs/governance/project-charter.md

 - **Problem statement**: Organisations rely on ad-hoc spreadsheets and scattered research crawlers that duplicate entities, leave gaps, and lack observability.
 Manual cleanup, backfilling, and relationship tracking are error-prone and slow.
 - **Opportunity**: Hotpass coordinates spreadsheet ingestion with orchestrated crawlers, configurable validation, enrichment, and relationship mapping so refinements, backfills, and deeper analysis remain repeatable and traceable.
 - **Value hypothesis**: Teams that standardise on Hotpass will reduce refinement cycle time by 60%, surface compliance and coverage gaps before downstream systems ingest data, and unlock connected insights for investigations and operations.

+## Stewardship and licensing

+- **Steward**: n00tropic curates the canonical Hotpass distribution, documentation, and automation guardrails.
+Governance, roadmap, and security escalations are channelled through `security@n00tropic.example`.
+- **Dual licensing**: Source code ships under the Business Source License 1.1 with a commercial license option (`LICENSES/COMMERCIAL-LICENSE.md`) for production workloads that exceed the Additional Use Grant.
+On the Change Date the code reverts to Apache 2.0, ensuring long-term openness while allowing n00tropic to offer supported tiers.

 ## Personas and needs